Water Purifier FAQs

 How often should I clean the quartz sleeve(s)?

 It depends on the quality of the water being treated.
 The poorer the water quality, the more often the sleeve needs to be cleaned.
 We recommended examining the quartz sleeve after one month’s operation to see if there are any deposits or discoloration on the sleeve.
 If none, then perform this same task at three month intervals to determine a reasonable cleaning schedule.
-We recommend this same examination be performed when water purifier is first installed even on units that contain manual or automatic wiping systems to insure a suitable interval for operating the wiper assembly.
+We recommend this same examination be performed when water purifier is first installed even on units that contain manual or automatic wiping systems to ensure a suitable interval for operating the wiper assembly.
 If obvious staining is apparent before one month or deposits are not being adequately removed by the wiper mechanism, you should consider additional pretreatment prior to water purifier to remove the dissolved contaminant responsible for coating the quartz sleeve.

 The wiper on my Sanitron® has gotten more difficult to use.
 What should I do?